fl101/awardfares-blog/_posts/2024-04-17-lufthansa-allegris-first-flight.md

 ## No seats available?
 Get notified with Alerts

-It is very common that airlines, when a new product or service is introduced, limit the number of seats released as awards, or even don't release any seat at all at the beginning.
-No worries, patience is key, but we are here to help.
+It is extremely common for airlines to limit the number of seats released as awards when a new product or service is introduced or even not release any seats at all at the beginning.
+No worries; patience is key, but we are here to help.

-AwardFares let you set up alerts in an easy way, tracking your desired flights, and notifying you via email when seats open up.
+AwardFares lets you set up alerts in an easy way, tracking your desired flights and notifying you via email when seats open up.
 For example, as of today, there are no seats available on the inaugural flight from Munich (MUC) to Vancouver (YVR):

 <img src="../assets/img/lufthansa-allegris-first-flight/may1.webp" alt="Find Lufthansa Allegris flights with points using AwardFares." class="noborder"/>